anonymin/thinkful-vday/readme.md

 </html>
 ```

-Copy and paste this basic webpage structure into the HTML pane within CSSDeck.
+Copy and paste this basic webpage structure into your text editor.
+Save this file as .*index.html*.

 This structure is commonly referred to as a boilerplate template.
 Such templates are used to speed up development so you don't have to code the features common to every single webpage each time you create a new page.
+Most boilerplates include much more features, but let's start with the basics.

 **What's going on?**

 1. The first line, `<!DOCTYPE html>` is the document type declaration, which tells the browser the version of HTML the page is using (HTML5, in our case).
 2. `<html>` informs the browser that all code between the opening and closing, `</html>`, tags is HTML.
 3. The `<head>` tag contains links to CSS stylesheets and Javascript files that we wish to use in our web page, as well as meta information used by search engines.
 4. All code that falls within the `<body>` tags are part of the main content of the page, which will appear in the browser to the end user.